 - 1.4.
 Dawson Media Pty Ltd, in its sole discretion, may vary these terms and conditions at any time without notice.

 - 2.1.
 The Contract begins on the date the approved and authorised order form, commercial credit application, verbal agreement with a sales person or equivalent contract is received by Dawson Media Pty Ltd.

-- 2.2.
+- 2.3.
+Where a contract is Recurring, the Minimum Term is nine months from the Contract start date.
 The Contract will continue automatically for successive follow-on terms unless and until it is terminated in accordance with clause 6.